Lagrange-Labs/docs/docs/state-committees/run-node/deploy-attestation-node.md

 #### Generate Certificates and Keys

-- Use the script available in lsc-node repository ([here](https://github.com/Lagrange-Labs/lsc-node/blob/develop/testutil/vector/generator.sh)) to generate necessary  certificates.
+- Use the script available in the lsc-client-cli repository ([here](https://github.com/Lagrange-Labs/lsc-client-cli/blob/develop/script/generate-cert.sh)) to generate necessary  certificates.
-- Before running the script, specify the signer server’s IP or DNS in this [file](https://github.com/Lagrange-Labs/lsc-node/blob/develop/testutil/vector/ext.conf).
+- Before running the script, specify the signer server’s IP or DNS in this [file](https://github.com/Lagrange-Labs/lsc-client-cli/blob/develop/script/ext.conf).

 #### Setting up Remote Signer